EOSIO/spec-repo/esl_enhanced_token.md

 * No requirements on table structures.
 This will improve flexibility in developing custom token contracts.
 It will also allow token contracts to freely move to [Enhanced Database Support](esl_enhanced_database.md) in the future.

-We expect to cover balance query issues in a future EEP.
+We expect to cover balance query issues in a future ESL.

 ## Specification